masiucd/react-design-patterns/README.md

 ##### memoization <a name ="memo"></a>

 Working with memorization in React, using hooks like `useCallback` and `useMemo` we can really optimize out code.
 For example if we running any expensive calculation like finding what is your home town through all different cities in US it can be a pretty expensive call, as long our function is pure without any side effects we could memoize our function that we would not recalculate if the input is the same.
-This go in hand with all programing techniques we should only memoize,cache our values if the functions are pure,o herwise we would get a unexpected behavior.
+This go in hand with all programing techniques we should only memoize,cache our values if the functions are pure,o otherwise we would get a unexpected behavior.

 **useMemo** example